Nobody ever told me that once you pass 50, a lot of your best friends get super-busy and it’s almost impossible to get together.

 I’ve joined Girlfriend Social – a website that’s like online dating to meet platonic female friends — and that’s how I met a wonderful friend who, unfortunately, moved last year — and several nice friends I meet for lunch regularly.
 But there are very few women registered on the site who live near my house.

 I continue to do the things I’m interested in by joining Meetup groups, library book clubs and other activities.
-And I occasionally meet nice women there or through mutual friends – made a great new friend when the mom of the man next door retired and moved to town.
+And I occasionally meet nice women there or through mutual friends – made a great new friend when the mom of the man next door retired and moved to town and a new friend from the library book club, too.
+I even asked my doctor if she wanted to get together and we took a walk on the beach and had dinner afterwards one night and ending up laughing most of the evening!

 I swear, though, it makes me feel like a grade schooler again to approach potential friends for the first time about getting together.